 Here are a few of them.
 The rest are available in the Imgur gallery.

 As mentioned earlier, we’re looking at a Cornish-flavored Distortion+, getting a similar treatment as he gave the Big Muff for his G-2 pedal.
 His signature input buffer is added to the beginning and a passive tone control is added at the end, along with a dual low cut control to cut the bass both before and after the clipping diodes.

 With this schematic, we can confirm that the Skrydstrup ODR-2 is a fairly accurate clone of the SS-2, although there are a couple of discrepancies that could either be due to mistakes in the FSB trace of the ODR-2 or Skrydstrup’s mistakes in tracing the SS-2.
 However, the SS-2 schematic is very close, which is good news for everyone who has tried to build one!

 Of interest is the IC2 gain recovery stage after the tone control, with R19 going to the junction of R20 and C15 rather than to ground as you’d expect.
-It looks for all the world like a mistake in either the community’s trace of the ODR-2 or in Skrydstrup’s trace of the SS-2.
+It looked for all the world like a mistake in either the community’s trace of the ODR-2 or in Skrydstrup’s trace of the SS-2.
 But this finally confirms that it’s not wrong.
-I am not sure what advantage it gives to hook up the resistor like that, but it works.
+We’re not sure what advantage it gives to hook up the resistor like that, but it works.

 Soma Vintage Overdrive